KosaiAli/stacked_trio_carousel/README.md

 #### Change Swap Confirmation Distance

-The `swapConfirmationDistance` defines the minimum swipe progress required to confirm a card swap.
+The `swapConfirmationDistance` defines the minimum percentage of distance from the center required to confirm a swap.

 ```dart
 _carouselController = StackedTrioCarouselController(